docker/docs/engine/userguide/storagedriver/aufs-driver.md

 - The AUFS storage driver can introduce significant latencies into container write performance.
-This is because the first time a container writes to any file, the file has to be located and copied into the containers top writable layer.
+This is because the first time a container writes to any file, the file needs to be located and copied into the containers top writable layer.
 These latencies increase and are compounded when these files exist below many image layers and the files themselves are large.